Louis Prima: Legacy

 On July 25, 2010, the centenary year of his birth, Prima received a star on the Hollywood Walk of Fame.

 In 2018, Prima's 1936 single "What Will Santa Claus Say (When He Finds Everybody Swingin')" was sampled by Kids See Ghosts on the song "4th Dimension", which appeared on their album Kids See Ghosts.

-Prima's New Orleans–based daughter, Lena Prima, performs throughout the nation.
+Prima's New Orleans–based daughter, Lena Prima, performs throughout the country.
 His son, Louis Prima Jr. leads his own band.